Canop/broot/website/docs/conf_file.md

 If you set `leave_broot = false`, broot won't quit when executing your command, but it will update the tree.

 This is useful for commands modifying the tree (like creating or moving files).

-There's currently a  limitation: terminal based programs don't properly run if broot isn't closed before.
-It means you can't for example set `leave_broot = false` in verbs launching `vi` or `emacs`.

 ## Verb Arguments